stevebauman/log-reader/README.md

     foreach($entries as $entry)
     {
         echo $entry->id;        // Returns unique md5 string such as: fae8205b40bc9d6663db76011931716f
-        echo $entry->level; // Returns the level of the entry such as: emergency, alert, critical, error etc. echo $entry->header; // Returns the entry header such as: [2015-03-19 14:56:08] production.ERROR ... echo $entry->stack; // Returns the stack trace of the error }
+        echo $entry->level;     // Returns the level of the entry such as: emergency, alert, critical, error etc. echo $entry->header;    // Returns the entry header such as: [2015-03-19 14:56:08] production.ERROR ... echo $entry->stack;     // Returns the stack trace of the error echo $entry->filePath;  // Returns the complete file path of log file which contains the error }

 ##### Finding a log entry: